Constructive proof: Brouwerian counterexamples

 In constructive mathematics, a statement may be disproved by giving a counterexample, as in classical mathematics.
 However, it is also possible to give a Brouwerian counterexample to show that the statement is non-constructive.
 This sort of counterexample shows that the statement implies some principle that is known to be non-constructive.
-If it can be proved constructively that, if a statement implies some principle that is not constructively provable, then the statement itself cannot be constructively provable.
+If it can be proved constructively that the statement implies some principle that is not constructively provable, then the statement itself cannot be constructively provable.

 For example, a particular statement may be shown to imply the law of the excluded middle.
 An example of a Brouwerian counterexample of this type is Diaconescu's theorem, which shows that the full axiom of choice is non-constructive in systems of constructive set theory, since the axiom of choice implies the law of excluded middle in such systems.
 The field of constructive reverse mathematics develops this idea further by classifying various principles in terms of "how nonconstructive" they are, by showing they are equivalent to various fragments of the law of the excluded middle.

 Brouwer also provided "weak" counterexamples.
 Such counterexamples do not disprove a statement, however; they only show that, at present, no constructive proof of the statement is known.
 One weak counterexample begins by taking some unsolved problem of mathematics, such as Goldbach's conjecture, which asks whether every even natural number larger than 4 is the sum of two primes.
 Define a sequence a(n) of rational numbers as follows: